AbeHandler/SpringRA/README.md

 ### A Review of the Attention Economy for Information Systems Research

-_Are people rationally allocating their attention to deal with boredom or seek entertainment.
+_Are people rationally allocating their attention to deal with boredom/find information that is relevant to their lives?
 Or are their brains being fracked by the technology firms against their will?_

 ## Overview